Cheadle Hulme United Reformed Church

 - The church’s website and FaceBook (FB) pages are not personal sites.
 If you have a social media site /blog and are used to publishing information about what we’re up to, joking with our friends etc – this is not appropriate for church communications.
 It can be informal or light-hearted chat about the church but it needs to be professional.
 See comments above.

-- The church’s website is a formal presentation, whilst the FB site may be a less formal forum, though thought should still be given before posting, even about yourself.
+- The church’s website is a formal presentation, whilst the FB site may be a less formal forum: never-the-less, thought should still always be given before posting, even about yourself.

 Elders must review this policy regularly.